RobinF98/rock-paper-scissors-2/README.md

 ---

+The site has undergone testing on 3 different browsers:
+Chrome, Firefox, and MS Edge
+All features work as they should, and the site makes no use of features that are not supported by all main browsers.
+The site is also functional on mobile screens

+### Validation

+The site was tested on the following validators

+* W3C HTML validator:
+  * No issues were found through this validator
+* W3C CSS (Jigsaw) validator:
+  * The only issues the validator had was with the root variables, which are not buggy and are valid CSS
+* JSHint:
+  * This Validator reported the following:

+    * There are 29 functions in this file.

+    * Function with the largest signature take 2 arguments, while the median is 0.

+    * Largest function has 12 statements in it, while the median is 3.

+    * The most complex function has a cyclomatic complexity value of 4 while the median is 1.

+  * There are no other validation errors in the JS
 ## Bugs

 ---

+* Fixed Bugs
   * Set difficulty selector reverts to previous value when game resets due to changing difficulty
     * Fix: Removed code to set difficulty selector to old value
   * Help button displays on large screens
     * Fix: Edit help id in CSS to set default display to none
   * Help button does not function on small screens on about page
     * Fix: Remove help button from about page
   * Number of rounds input allows negative numbers and numbers greater than 50
     * Fix: Change input to slider
   * Score div alternating between visible and hidden
     * Fix: Set score div to hide on game reset, and show when game has started

+* Unfixed bugs
+  * About button will sometimes be unresponsive or lead to query that cannot be closed withour page reload
+    * Was unable to recreate this bug in testing

 ## Credits